chilli-axe/mpc-autofill/README.md

 Docker can also be run on Windows through virtual machines.
 Download Docker Desktop and follow the installation instructions on https://docs.docker.com/desktop/windows/install/.
 Make sure that you have virtualization instructions enabled in your BIOS/UEFI.
 Most other dependencies are handled by the installer.

-Once you finished the Docker Desktop installation and restarted your machine, download this repostory and extract it somewhere on your machine.
+Once you finished the Docker Desktop installation and restarted your machine, download this repository and extract it somewhere on your machine.
 Make sure to configure your `client_secrets.json` and `drives.csv` as described previously.
 Then, open the Windows Command Prompt and navigate to the extracted repository folder.
 Change to the docker sub-folder and run `docker-compose up`.
 After a while, MPCAutofill will become available at http://localhost:8000.

 ## Manual Installation